Rick Perry 2012 presidential campaign: September 2011: Early struggles in debates

 Perry's performances in the GOP debates received generally poor reviews from the media.
 His botched attempt to criticize Mitt Romney as a flip-flopper in a debate held in Orlando, Florida was described as a "spectacular failure."
 His speech was so garbled that Mark Hemingway of the Weekly Standard asked if Perry had suffered a stroke, and Brit Hume of Fox News stated that Perry, "at a time when he needed to raise his game, I mean, he did worse, it seems to me, than he had done in previous debates."
 However, Paul Burka, senior executive editor at Texas Monthly, said "Eventually the debates will end, and retail politics will take center stage.
 I think Perry will have an advantage in that format because he is better at the meet-and-greet and connecting with people than Mitt Romney is."

 Perry lost many conservatives' support when he defended the Texas policy of allowing in-state tuition for the children of illegal immigrants.
 He said during one debate that those who opposed financially supporting their education didn't "have a heart."
-He was later forced to spend much of time on the campaign trail defending the law, saying it was compassionate conservatism, was a state-only issue, and was well-intentioned because it would turn those citizens into productive, taxpaying members of society.
+He was later forced to spend much of his time on the campaign trail defending the law, saying it was compassionate conservatism, was a state-only issue, and was well-intentioned because it would turn those citizens into productive, taxpaying members of society.

 After he mishandled a question about how he would respond to a "3am call" as president, Perry's advisers insisted that he get more sleep before the remaining debates.
 However, Alex Castellanos said of his next performance, at Dartmouth College, that the next time he should bring a mattress.
 Perry admitted after the event that "Debates are not my strong suit."
 Perry's performance in the Las Vegas debate was better received, at least in comparison to the other GOP hopefuls.

 Perry finished in second place in the 2011 California, Florida, Michigan and National Federation of Republican Women's Convention straw polls.
 He later placed fourth in the Values Voter Summit straw poll and then fifth in the Midwest Leadership Conference and South Carolina tea party straw polls.

 He continued at around fifth place until he dropped out of the race.